-These unaudited condensed interim consolidated financial statements have been prepared based on the principles of International Financial Reporting Standards ("IFRS") and International Accounting Standard 34, "Interim Financial Reporting" as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-The unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's September 30, 2017 audited annual consolidated financial statements and accompanying notes.
+These audited consolidated financial statements have been prepared based on the principles of International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The audited annual consolidated financial statements should be read in conjunction with the Company's September 30, 2017 audited annual consolidated financial statements and accompanying notes.

-The unaudited condensed interim consolidated financial statements were approved and authorized by the Company's Board of Directors on August 14, 2018.
+These audited consolidated financial statements were authorized for issuance by the Company's Board of Directors on December 12, 2018.